By Richard Mortier - 2019-10-18

 .
 This is because the kv_ro

-.
-In either case, no code that isn't required will be included in the final product.
+either case, no code that isn't required will be included in the final

 You should now be seeing the power of the MirageOS configuration tool: We have built several applications that use fairly complex concepts such as filesystems and block devices that are independent of the implementations (by virtue of our application logic being a functor), and then are able to assemble several combinations of unikernels via relatively simple configuration files and options passed at compile time and runtime.